-Mr. Platzer's retirement benefits are provided under a defined benefit pension plan maintained by the Company's Netherlands operating subsidiary.
-The salary ceiling for the calculation of Mr. Platzer's retirement benefits has changed from Euros 200,000 to Euros 250,000.
-Since 2004, the Netherlands plan has a career average pay formula that provides for a target retirement benefit of 80% of career average salary assuming employment of 40 years.
-In 2004, the formula was modified freezing salary levels at then current levels for pension purposes with annual increases according to wage index at an assumed rate of 3%.
+The salary ceiling for the calculation of Mr. Nieman's retirement benefits remains at E.U.
+Euros 250,000.
+Since 2004, the Netherlands plan has had a career average pay formula that provides for a target retirement benefit of 80% of career average salary assuming employment of 40 years.
+In 2004, the formula was modified freezing salary levels at then current levels for pension purposes, with annual increases according to increases in the wage index.
 To the extent the increase in inflation exceeds 3%, half of the excess will be added to the assumed rate of annual increases with a maximum of 4%.
 Prior to 2004, the plan was a final salary plan and provided 70% of final salary assuming employment of 40 years.
 For pension purposes, pensionable salary is defined as 14.02 times monthly salary.
 Pension liabilities under this plan are funded through an insurance policy.
-Mr. Bregolato participates in a defined contribution plan in Brazil.
-The Company will have no additional liability with regard to the pension plan beyond paying the annual contributions.